Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential equation: Introduction

-we manage to equivalently characterize the curve of solutions with respect to the regularization parameter $\varepsilon\mapsto v(\varepsilon)$ through a well-posed (even when the regularization parameter vanishes) ordinary differential equation.
-This extends a result in the remarkable paper by Delalande \cite{delalande2022nearly} where it was shown that a given curves of solutions to the entropic problem satisfy an ODE, but not the converse, that any solution of the corresponding Cauchy problem must be in fact be a curve of solutions to the entropic OT problem.
+We manage to equivalently characterize the curve of solutions with respect to the regularization parameter $\varepsilon\mapsto v(\varepsilon)$ through a well-posed (even when the regularization parameter vanishes) ordinary differential equation.
+This extends a result in the remarkable paper by Delalande \cite{delalande2022nearly} which showed that a given curve of solutions to the entropic problem satisfy an ODE; but not the converse, that any solution of the corresponding Cauchy problem \emph{must} be in fact be a curve of solutions to the entropic OT problem.
 Let us also emphasize that our work here applies to general cost functions, whereas \cite{delalande2022nearly} focuses exclusively on the quadratic cost $b(x,y) =-|x-y|^2$.
-Moreover, we establish uniform bound on the smallest eigenvalue of the Hessian of the dual functional when the curve $\varepsilon\mapsto v (\varepsilon)$ approaches the solution to the unregularized problem.
+Moreover, we establish a uniform bound on the smallest eigenvalue of the Hessian of the dual functional when the curve $\varepsilon\mapsto v (\varepsilon)$ approaches the solution to the unregularized problem.
 This bound seems to be a special feature of the semi-discrete setting, as we don't see a clear way to obtain similar estimates in fully discrete problems.
 It has important computational consequences, as it allows one to avoid numerical instabilities and therefore compute the solution to the fully unregularized problem \eqref{eqn: unregularized OT} by numerically solving the ODE characterizing solutions to \eqref{eqn: regularized OT} up to $\varepsilon =0$.
-In addition, it allows us to estimate convergence rates of the solutions as $\varepsilon \rightarrow 0$, in the spirit of the results in \cite{altschuler2022asymptotics} and \cite{delalande2022nearly}, but for a generic cost function. \paragraph{Overview of the paper} The paper is organized as follows: Section \ref{sec:theory} presents theoretical results associated with the problem statement, particularly highlighting the uniform boundedness of the Hessian matrix.
-Next, Section \ref{sec:ODE} establishes that solutions can be characterized as solutions to an appropriate ODE.
-In Section \ref{sec:compEx}, we provide an extensive collection of computational examples for one-dimensional, two-dimensional, and three-dimensional examples, incorporating various cost functions.
-Additionally, we compare the solution derived from the ODE approach with the traditional Newton's method, observing that the proposed algorithm is competitive for problems involving the squared Euclidean distance but demonstrates superior performance when dealing with different powers of the Euclidean cost function and in scenarios where the target points are not contained within the source measure.
+In addition, it allows us to estimate convergence rates of the solutions as $\varepsilon \rightarrow 0$, in the spirit of the results in \cite{altschuler2022asymptotics} and \cite{delalande2022nearly}, but for a generic cost function.